TV-Rename/Website/_manual/options/preferences-general.md

 _Default: **Production**_

-The _Share critical Logs to help defeat bugs_ option if ticked, gives TV&nbsp;Rename permission to copy some anonymous crash statistics to [SolarWinds "papertrail"](https://papertrailapp.com/ 'Visit papertrailapp.com') Log Management Tool to aid in debugging, as mentioned in the License Agreement.
+The _Share critical Logs to help defeat bugs_ option if ticked, gives TV&nbsp;Rename permission to copy some anonymous crash statistics to the [SolarWinds "papertrail"](https://papertrailapp.com/ 'Visit papertrailapp.com') Log Management Tool to aid in debugging, as mentioned in the License Agreement.
 (See TV&nbsp;Rename's _**Help>About**_ for further information.)

 _Default: **Ticked**_